orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 blocks/  config  datastore/  datastore_spec  keys/  version
 ```

 Focusing your attention on the IPFS folder, you will see that the subfolder has the same ID as orbitdb.
 This is purposeful, as this initial folder contains metadata that OrbitDB will need to operate.
+For now let's not go into detail

 The `ipfs/` folder contains all of your IPFS data.
 Explaining this in depth is outside of the scope of this tutorial, and the curious can find out more [here](#).